 Finally, it’s important to note that any and all failed drug tests, including refusals to test, will be added to your record in the FMCSA Clearinghouse’s database.
 These failed drug and alcohol tests will stay on record until your return-to-duty program has been completed and five years have passed since the violation.
 Employers are required to check the Clearinghouse database before hiring a new employee and regularly during the course of their employment.
 Is it already clear for you what happens if you fail CDL drug test?

 The consequences for a drug or alcohol violation are serious and not to be taken lightly.
 Knowing what happens if you fail a DOT drug test will give you added incentive to avoid such consequences in your own driving career.
-One way to make sure you stay compliant with DOT drug and alcohol testing standards is by hiring the services of consortium third-party administrators to help you manage testing.
+One way to make sure you stay compliant with DOT drug and alcohol testing standards is by hiring the services of consortium third-party administrators to help you manage to test.
 Labworks USA will help you to stay DOT compliant and safe—and trust us, staying compliant as a truck driver or employer will only help you on your career path.

 Back to Blogs